-Before filing a formal complaint, students and employees are encouraged to discuss their concerns with the Non-Discrimination Compliance Officer.
-This confidential discussion is seen as the first step in the resolution procedure.
-It allows for sharing of information, giving of advice and achieving mutual resolution between/ among parties.
+Before filing a formal complaint, the affected individual is encouraged to discuss their concerns with the NDCO.
+This confidential discussion is the first step in the resolution procedure.
+It allows for sharing of information in hopes of achieving mutual resolution between/among parties.
+If resolution is not achieved, the NDCO will provide the affected individual with instructions on how to file a formal complaint of discrimination.